lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 02 Kotlin + gRPC - Enhance Protobuf schema design with Optional, Repeated, Maps, Enums, Oneof and backwards compatibility.md

 }
 ```

-This is critical for **forward compatibility**: if a newer server adds a new status (`DELETED = 3`), older clients won'    t crash — they'    ll get `UNRECOGNIZED`.
+This is critical for **forward compatibility**: if a newer server adds a new status (`DELETED = 3`), older clients won't crash — they'll get `UNRECOGNIZED`.

 ## Handling mutually exclusive fields with `oneof`:

-Let'    s say users can attach either a file or a URL to a note, but never both.
+Let's say users can attach either a file or a URL to a note, but never both.

 ```protobuf
 message Attachment {